Version 1.0 - Last Updated: 12 Jun 2024

 You must select the correct qualification for your course.
 The available qualifications for ITT courses are:

 As of academic year 2020/21, any course with a Postgraduate ITT with QTS qualification should have been phased out.
-Only School Centred Initial Teacher Training (SCITT) providers should still use this qualification.
-ITT courses should use one of the qualifications listed above that fits the qualification the students receive at the end of their course.
+Only School Centred Initial Teacher Training (SCITT) providers or providers offering QTS only courses should still use this qualification.
+ITT courses should use one of the qualifications listed above that fits the qualification students receive at the end of their course.

 School Centred Initial Teacher Training (SCITT)